AqueaTether® (AqT®) Technologies

 |

-Patent and license restrictions
+Patent and License Restrictions

-AqT™ molecules are covered under WO2013/012961A2, US patent number 8907079B2, 9511150B2, US15/281,023, Chinese 201280034231.3, Australian 2012284055, Japan 2014-521744, and equivalent patents and patent applications in other countries in the name of CellMosaic, Inc. We are currently marketing limited AqT™ products for internal research and development.
+AqT® technology is protected under WO2013/012961A2, US patent numbers 8907079B2, 9511150B2, US15/281,023, Chinese patent 201280034231.3, Australian patent 2012284055, Japan patent 2014-521744, and equivalent patents and patent applications in other countries, all in the name of CellMosaic, Inc.